Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 As a pup parent, you may have experienced those annoying situations where your pooch seems too occupied to poop.
-He may be off sniffing bushes or simply just won’t relieve himself.
 This can cause frustration, especially if the weather is bad or you’re running late for work.

 While it isn’t uncommon for canines to take a long time before pooping, it may be a symptom of an underlying health or behavioral condition.
 Constipation delays the process.
 Your pet may also be curious about his new surroundings and investigate things before squatting.